2019 KOCHI INDIA [COCHIN] TRAVEL GUIDE | TOURIST SPOTS, HOTELS

 Not just the Arabs, old India was already active in trade with people from different civilizations across the globe, specifically the Chinese, the Phoenicians, and Europeans like the Portuguese and the Dutch.

 Kochi had been enjoying its sovereignty from foreign rule for much of its history until in 1503 when the Portuguese colonizers gained entry in India by way of the commercial port city.
 This made the spice trading center of Kochi the first colony of the Portuguese in eventual colonial India.

-spicies abounds in Cochin and in other places in Kerala
+spicies abounds in Kochi, India and in other places in Kerala

 Subsequently, the spice city fell to the hands of the Dutch until it was handed over to the British as a result of a treaty.

 The transition between occupiers, however, did not always become smooth.
 History suggests that part of the entry of the colonizers in the land is a conflict which set Kochi to be its battleground.

 The phrase “A city born in a storm, nurtured in a rivalry and established as battling ground for European empires” very much summarizes the history of Kochi.